wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/2-understand-office-add-ins-programming-model.md

 ## Using Office JS APIs

-To use these APIs, include a CDN reference to at least one of the two JavaScript object models, typically by adding the following code to your page's `<head>` tag.
+To use these APIs, include a CDN reference to at least one of the two JavaScript object models, typically by adding one of the following code statements to your page's `<head>` tag.

 ```HTML
 // Reference the production CDN